le0pard/cable-shared-worker/README.md

 )
 ```

-For manuaaly close websocket connection you can use `destroyCable`:
+If you need manually close websocket connection, you can use `destroyCable` method:

 ```js
 import * as actioncableLibrary from '@rails/actioncable'